utexas-bwi/bwi-docker/README.md

 A development directory called `projects` persists on the host when a docker container is closed.
 ROS Melodic workspaces can be added to this directory and built from inside the container.
 Their contents will persist after the container is closed.

+You can make changes to the docker-compose.yml file if needed, and they will be integrated on container start.

 ### Build a new image (not necessary on configured robots)

-From inside the `bwi-docker` directory, build the Docker image:
+Creating an image for the first time, or from a new Dockerfile, requires building the image.
+From inside the `bwi-docker` directory, build the Docker image with:
 ```
-docker compose build

-# or if bash tools have been setup (see Setup)
 bwi-build
 ```